terraware/terraware-server/ATLASSIAN.md

 ### Step 2: Configure Basic Auth Header

-This step describes how to use the generated API token to invoke JIRA APIs, which is required to retrieve some additional values for configs
+This step describes how to use the generated API token to invoke Jira APIs, which is required to retrieve some additional values for configs

 Details can be found on [Basic auth for REST APIs](https://developer.atlassian.com/cloud/jira/platform/basic-auth-for-rest-apis/).